-On July 1, 2007, Jack M. Weiss became Chancellor and Professor of Law at the LSU Paul M. Hebert Law Center.
+Jack Weiss is in his eight year as Chancellor and Professor of Law at the LSU Paul M. Hebert Law Center.
 He teaches courses in Media Law, Comparative Media Law, and First Amendment Rights of Expression and Association.

-Prior to his appointment, Mr. Weiss had been a partner for nine years in the New York office of Gibson, Dunn & Crutcher, LL.P.
-A member of the firm's Litigation Department and its Media and Entertainment, Intellectual Property, and Appellate Practice Groups, Mr. Weiss served as principal outside publication counsel to Dow Jones & Company, Inc., the publisher of The Wall Street Journal, Barron's, and their respective online editions.
+Prior to his appointment, Mr. Weiss was a partner for nine years in the New York office of Gibson, Dunn & Crutcher, LL.P.
+Mr. Weiss served as principal outside publication counsel to Dow Jones & Company, Inc., the publisher of The Wall Street Journal, Barron’s, and their respective online editions.
 From 1975 to 1998, Mr. Weiss practiced law in New Orleans.
 There, Mr. Weiss served as lead counsel to the Times-Picayune for more than twenty years and represented numerous other major publishing and broadcast clients.
 For many years, Mr. Weiss was listed in The Best Lawyers in America for First Amendment law and was ranked by Chambers USA as one of the top lawyers in the New York media and entertainment bar.
 In 2006, Mr. Weiss was honored as a Traphagen Distinguished Alumnus of Harvard Law School.

 In addition to his core experience in media law, Mr. Weiss has broad and diverse experience in a wide variety of transactional and commercial legal matters and litigations.
 He served as chairman of the Section on Business and Corporation Law of the Louisiana State Bar Association.
-During his years in practice, Mr. Weiss engaged in many notable commercial representations, including representations of media clients in non-First Amendment matters.
+During his years in practice, Mr. Weiss engaged in many notable commercial representations.

 Mr. Weiss served as law clerk to Chief Justice Warren E. Burger of the Supreme Court of the United States from 1972 to 1973, and as law clerk to the Honorable John Minor Wisdom of the United State Court of Appeals for the Fifth Circuit from 1971 to 1972.
 He earned his Juris Doctor degree magna cum laude in 1971 from Harvard Law School, where he was Treasurer and Managing Editor of the Harvard Law Review.
 In 1968, Mr. Weiss graduated cum laude with high honors in English Literature from Yale University, where he was elected to Phi Beta Kappa.